geoffreylitt/convivial-paper/all.md

   }
 ```

 The site adapter also needs to support the reverse direction: sending updates from the table to the original page.
-Most DOM manipulation is not performed directly by the site adapter.
-To support sorting and filtering, the adapter specifies how to find the divs representing data rows, and the core platform sorts and filters the DOM to reflect the table state.
-User annotations are handled similarly.
-Finally, site adapters can also optionally implement site-specific actions (like favoriting in Airbnb) in normal Javascript code that controls the page.
+Most DOM manipulation is not performed directly by the site adapter: the adapter specifies how to find the divs representing data rows, and the core platform mutates the DOM to reflect the table state.
+The only exception is site-specific actions (like favoriting in Airbnb) which runs Javascript code that can mutate the DOM or perform other arbitrary behaviors.

-So far we have implemented X (_fill in latest number_) site adapters built into Wildcard.
-We plan to implement more in the near future to continue to test the limits of the API, and to encourage third party programmers to build, maintain, and distribute adapters for popular sites.
+So far we have only implemented three site adapters in Wildcard, but we plan to implement many more in the near future to continue to test the limits of the API.
+Eventually we will also encourage third party programmers to build, maintain, and distribute adapters for popular sites.

-Formulas and cell editors are also implemented as separate modules, so that additional ones could be contributed by third party programmers.

 # Design principles